-The first stop on the lavender tour is the village of Gordes and the nearby Senanque Abbey, two places of incredible romanticism.
+The first stop on the lavender tour is the village of Gordes and the nearby abbey of Senanque, two places of incredible romanticism.

 Gordes is a fantastic village perched on a hill that looks like a crib, this village is considered one of the most beautiful in France, thanks to an incredibly rich architectural and historical heritage that represents tradition in all its forms.

-It was the set of romantic films such as the latest “A Good Year” with Russel Crow.
+It has been the set of romantic films such as the latest ‘A Very Good Year’ with Russell Crow.

 Breathe deeply the emotions of this wonderful place and leave again to reach the Valensole plateau, but before reaching our destination, another unique experience awaits us.

-The road that leads us to Valensole passes through the villages of Rustrel and Roussillon the land of Ochre.
-This area based its economy precisely on the sale of this pigment which was very flourishing until 1958, when the quarries were closed.
+The road to Valensole passes through the villages of Rustrel and Roussillon the Land of Ochre.
+This area based its economy on the sale of this pigment, which flourished until 1958, when the quarries were closed.

-We finally arrived on the Valensole plateau (READ THE RACCONTO) and the show is one that brings tears to your eyes.
+We finally arrived on the Valensole plateau (READ THE STORY) and the sight is one that brings tears to your eyes.

-From Valensole you reach the lake of Santa Croce, an artificial lake with turquoise waters.
-It is the custom every time we go there to take a swim in the lake.
-The area is equipped for bathing and there are many canoes and pedal boats for rent so that you can get into the gorges.
-It is an area where you can also find some campsites because ecotourism and sport tourism is very developed.
+It is customary every time we go there to take a swim in the lake.
+The area is equipped for bathing and there are many canoe and paddleboat rentals to explore the gorges.

-Very characteristic to see is the village of Moustiers-Sainte-Marie beautiful village perched between two imposing rocky cliffs. crossed by a lively mountain stream.
+Among the places to visit in Provence, very characteristic to see is the village of Moustiers-Sainte-Marie, a splendid village perched between two imposing rocky cliffs. crossed by a lively mountain stream.

-In this country you can breathe a magical atmosphere through its small streets and you can buy the traditional faïences, the traditional enamelled majolica tiles.
+In this village, you can breathe in a magical atmosphere as you wander through its small alleys and you can buy traditional faïences, the traditional glazed faience